 How do we prepare our young ones for what’s to come, while also facing and coping with our own fear, despair and guilt?
 And how do we guide them to steward the world they have been given, to be agents of positive change and sustainable community in the years to come?
 How do we help them fall in love with a world that we know they will one day grieve?

 For guidance, I turn to mentors such as Joanna Macy and Daniel Siegel, and to my spiritual practice.
-To soothe my spirit and to help create sustainable culture, I take direct action on behalf of the living beings of the planet in as many ways as I can find – be it conserving water, picking up litter at the river, avoiding plastics consumption, calling legislators, attending protests, etc. I bring my daughter along as often as I can.
+To soothe my spirit and to help create sustainable culture, I take direct action on behalf of the living beings of the planet in as many ways as I can find – be it conserving water, picking up litter at the river, planting trees, avoiding plastics consumption, calling legislators, attending protests, etc. I do so in community as often as I can, for collective action is far more powerful and more empowering than anything I can do alone.
+And I bring my daughter along as often as I can.
 I nurture her love for the natural world and I encourage her action on its behalf.
 And I do my best to instill strong coping tools that will strengthen her resilience in the years to come.

 I am committed to guiding others on this journey.
-Using elements of Joanna Macy’s Work that Reconnects, mindful parenting, ecopsychology, nature therapy and other regulatory techniques, I will support you while you access and process your own emotions about our changing climate, so you can be prepared to hold space for your child and take action on behalf of their future.
+I use elements of Joanna Macy’s Work that Reconnects, mindful parenting, ecopsychology and nature therapy, within the framework of Dr Bruce Perry’s neurosequential model: first we regulate our bodies and emotions, then connect in relationship, then we can access all the brilliance of our thinking minds to take right action together.
+I will support you while you access and process your own emotions about our changing climate, so you can be prepared to hold space for your child and take action on behalf of their future.
 I will provide developmental guidance as you navigate how to have these difficult conversations and promote your child’s wellbeing in this time of radical uncertainty.

 As Joanna Macy says, “It is the not knowing that keeps us alive.
 It brings forth courage and creativity in ways that would never happen if we knew ‘it’s all going to be alright’ or ‘it is already too late’.”

-See my blog posts for more thoughts on regenerative relationships: https://www.jennisilverstein.com/mothering-in-the-age-of-climate-crisis/
+See my blog posts for more thoughts on parenting in this era: https://www.jennisilverstein.com/mothering-in-the-age-of-climate-crisis/